Multilayer bootstrap networks: Introduction

+To overcome the aforementioned weakness in a simple way, we revisit the definition of frequentist probability for the density estimation subproblem of dimensionality reduction. \textit{Frequentist probability defines an event's probability as the limit of its relative frequency in a large number of trials} \citep{frequentistprobability}.
+In other words, the density of a local region of a probability distribution can be approximated by counting the events that fall into the local region.
+This paper focuses on exploring this idea.
+To generate the events, we resort to \textit{random resampling} in statistics \citep{efron1979bootstrap,efron1993introduction}.
+To count the events, we resort to one-nearest-neighbor optimization and binarize the feature space to a discrete space.

+To further reduce the small variations and noise components of data, i.e. the second step of dimensionality reduction, we extend the density estimator to a gradually narrowed deep architecture, which essentially builds a vast number of hierarchical trees on the discrete feature space.
+The overall simple algorithm is named \textit{multilayer bootstrap networks} (MBN).

+To our knowledge, although ensemble learning \citep{breiman2001random,freund1995desicion,friedman2000additive,dietterich2000ensemble,tao2006asymmetric}, which was triggered by random resampling, is a large family of machine learning, it is not very prevalent in unsupervised dimensionality reduction.
+Furthermore, we did not find methods that estimate the density of data in discrete spaces by random resampling, nor their extensions to deep learning.

 This paper is organized as follows.
 In Section \ref{sec:2}, we describe MBN.
+In Section \ref{sec:geometry}, we give a geometric interpretation of MBN.
 In Section \ref{sec:3}, we justify MBN theoretically.
+In Section \ref{sec:4}, we study MBN empirically.
 In Section \ref{sec:motivate}, we introduce some related work.
-In Section \ref{sec:4}, we study MBN empirically.
 In Section \ref{sec:5}, we summarize our contributions.
-In Appendix, we analyze the theoretical computational complexity, propose a new algorithm \textit{compressive MBN} to reduce the high prediction complexity of MBN, and report the results of the application of MBN to clustering on a number of benchmark data sets.